tiller-tolbus/membrane/doc/proposal.md

 # The Future of Spreadsheets on Urbit

-In the future, we'd like to see the following things implemented on %cell to make it the killer app it can be.
+In the future, we'd like to see the following things implemented on `%cell` to make it the killer app it should be.
+These are not part of the grant proposal, but we will design `%cell` with the implementation of these advanced features in mind.

 * Real-time collaboration powered by remote scry or WebRTC
 * Git-like conflict resolution interface